PrajeetSingh/OracleRACGitHubKB/Oracle Clusterware Introduction.md

 * GNS, which has 3 SCAN VIPs stored in it, will provide SCAN VIP of one of SCAN Listener in round robin fashion.
 * SCAN Listener will provide IP address of Local Listener, which is least loaded.
 * Using IP address of Local Listener with least loaded Database Instance, Database Client will connect to it after authentication.

+## Grid Naming Service (GNS)

+* The only Static IP address required for the cluster is the GNS virtual IP address
+* Each node runs a multicast DNS (mDNS) process.
+  * GNS sets up a multicast DNS (mDNS) server within the cluster, which resolves names in the cluster without Static configuration of the DNS server for other node IP addresses.
+* You cannot use GNS with another multicast DNS.
+  * If you want to use GNS, disable any third-party mDNS daemons on your system (**IMPORTANT**).

+* GNS assumes that there is a DHCP server running on the Public Network with enough addresses to assign to the VIPs and SCAN VIPs.
+* WIth GNS, only one Static IP address is required for the cluster, the GNS Virtual IP Address.
+  * This IP address should be defined in the DNS domain.

+To use GNS, before installation, the DNS administrator must establish domain delegation to the subdomain for the cluster.
+The Queries to the cluster are sent tothe GNS Listener on the GNS VIP address.
+When a request comes to the domain, GNS resolves it by using its internal mDNS and responds to the query.